ElsevierSoftwareX/SOFTX-D-21-00010/README.md

 ![](src/main/resources/base/img/ReadmeFigure-01.png)

 We developed pyPOCQuant to quantify lateral flow assays (LFA) based Point of Care tests (POCT) from images.
 The above figure shows an image of a POCT placed on our QR code template as well as a QR code label providing metadata about the sample and test.
-The POCT gets extracted from the QR code box and fine aligned prior to the detection of the test lines (TLs) from the sensor area.
+The POCT gets extracted from the QR code box and finely aligned prior to the detection of the test lines (TLs) from the sensor area.
 The TLs and their signal strength get quantified after a background subtraction and the results are compiled in a table along with the metadata of the tests automatically for each image.

 For a more detailed description please read the user manual or the paper.